John Henry Hammond House: Abandonment and restoration

 After the dissolution of the Soviet Union, the Russian Federation and the U.S. decided in 1990 to open their respective consulates.
-At the time, Christopher Gray of The New York Times wrote that the house resembled "some grand, mothballed ocean liner" and had been boarded up.
-When the Russian Consul-general to New York City, Ivan A. Kuznetsov, visited the house in 1992, he discovered that the house was in an advanced state of disrepair.
-At the time, the house had peeling paint, a leaky roof, collapsing plaster ceilings, and non-functioning mechanical systems.
+At the time, Christopher Gray of The New York Times wrote that the house had been boarded up and resembled "some grand, mothballed ocean liner".
+When the Russian Consul-general to New York City, Ivan A. Kuznetsov, visited the house in 1992, he discovered that the house was in an advanced state of disrepair: The house had peeling paint, a leaky roof, collapsing plaster ceilings, and non-functioning mechanical systems.
 Kuznetsov hired 16 artisans from Moscow to renovate the building.
-The publishing company Random House became involved after it contacted Kuznetsov and offered to help fund the renovation.
+The publishing company Random House, which had just published a book titled The Russian Century, (Note: For the book, see: Moynahan, Brian (1995).
+"The Russian Century: A History of the Last 100 Years") became involved after it contacted Kuznetsov and offered to help fund the renovation.
 In addition, Stanley Barrows, who had previously led the Fashion Institute of Technology's interior design department, oversaw the interior design work.

 Random House's publisher Harold Evans convinced numerous professionals to donate their time to renovate their house.
 Almost all of the contractors who worked on the house did so for free, except for the curtain supplier, the caterer, and the designers of the house's exhibitions.
 A local studio created three designs of fabric, one each for the ballroom, library, and music room.
 According to a New York Times report, Barrows was especially focused on the details of the renovation; for example, the colors of the draperies were swapped out three times, and Barrows ordered workers to repaint the ballroom because he thought they were not using enough gold paint.
 One of Barrows's students recalled that it took him fifty hours just to look for specific decorations for three rooms.
 By the end of 1994, the house was nearly complete.